 Three South American camelids can be seen in the walk-through enclosure

-The return of the alpacas stems from a frequently expressed wish of children who regularly visit the zoo association for children with cancer and chronic illnesses in Darmstadt
+The return of the alpacas stems from a frequently expressed wish of children who regularly visit the zoo with the association for children with cancer and chronic illnesses in Darmstadt

 Alpacas were bred from vicuñas around 6,000 years and were highly valued by the Incas – a coat made of alpaca wool was considered a sign of wealth.
 Today, several million of these animals live worldwide, primarily in Peru, but increasingly also in Europe – often kept as private pets.